Finding My Alonetude

 This is what precarity feels like from the inside.
 It is a labour condition, yes, and also a way of living in a body that has forgotten how to rest.

-Psychiatrist Bessel van der Kolk (2014) writes that “traumatised people chronically feel unsafe inside their bodies… The past is alive in the form of gnawing interior discomfort” (p.
-103).
-When I read those words, I recognised myself.
+Psychiatrist Bessel van der Kolk (2014) describes how traumatized people carry a persistent sense of bodily unsafety, with the unresolved past continuing to register as physical tension and discomfort in the present.
+When I read those words, I recognized myself.
 The gnawing is familiar.
 It has lived in my stomach for years.
 I had simply stopped noticing it because noticing felt like a luxury beyond reach.

 The phrase maybe next semester has followed me through contracts, calendars, and classrooms.
 It has accumulated as a quiet weight in my body, a residue difficult to name.
 Over time, that uncertainty settled into my jaw, my breath, and my nervous system.
 This is how survival feels when flexibility is demanded, and care remains absent.